SuzuSys/factorio-belt-sim/src/renderer/README.md

-# Controls
+# Zoom

-This page explains about some variables of `controls.ts`.
+This page explains about some variables of `zoom.ts`.

 ## Concepts